The Agouti Series

 The three patterns are: clear sable, tipped sable and shaded sable.
 The Shetland Sheepdog above is an example of a shaded sable.

-Clear sables are completely red dogs with just a few black hairs.
-They can be almost impossible to distinguish from recessive red dogs (see the E series page) unless they have a black mask (Em), which never appears on recessive reds (because they're unable to produce any black hairs).
-If there is any black in the coat at all, the dog must be a sable rather than a recessive red.
+Clear sables are completely red dogs with just a few eumelanin (black/liver/isabella/blue) hairs.
+They can be almost impossible to distinguish from recessive red dogs (see the E series page) unless they have a eumelanin mask (Em), which never appears on recessive reds (because they're unable to produce any eumelanin).
+If there is any black, liver, blue or isabella in the coat at all, the dog must be a sable rather than a recessive red.

-Tipped sables are red dogs with black hairs, usually on the back, head, ears and tail.
-It seems that most tipped sables also have black masks (Em), so
+Tipped sables are red dogs with eumelanin hairs (black/liver/isabella/blue), usually on the back, head, ears and tail.
+It seems that most tipped sables also have masks (Em), so

 it's possible there is a link between the two genes (although not all masked sables have tipping).